Updated: January 30th, 2024

 PROGRAM SPACE SANITIZATION

-Program spaces and supplies will be cleaned and sanitized each day.
+Program spaces and supplies will be cleaned and sanitized regularly.
 All cleaning and disinfecting supplies will be provided by Rain City Rock Camp.

 RESPONSE TO COVID-19 CASES